diofant/diofant/docs/tutorial/printing.rst

 pass ``use_unicode=False``.

-For convinience, the ``init_session()`` function is available, it will automatically import everything in SymPy, create some common Symbols, setup plotting, and run ``init_printing()``.
+For convinience, the ``init_session()`` function is available, it will automatically import everything in Diofant, create some common Symbols, setup plotting, and run ``init_printing()``.

 Printing Functions